Concavebark/deepweblinks/README.md

 about how the normal the deep web can be and that it's not all illegal trade and stuff.

-also note: SEARCH ENGINES ARE NOT 100% SAFE DEEP WEB, some links found from searches produced from the search engines listed will link you to Deep Web sites, Search Engines are listed only for giving the User a choice to search their indexed websites.
+**also note: SEARCH ENGINES ARE NOT 100% SAFE DEEP WEB, some links found from searches produced from the search engines listed will link you to Dark Web sites (illegal ones), Search Engines are listed only for giving the User a choice to search their indexed websites.**

-YOU HAVE BEEN WARNED (asides from the [DuckDuckGo](http://3g2upl4pq6kufc4m.onion) search engine, it's a surface/clear web search engine with an onion link to ENSURE safety and anonymity)
+**YOU HAVE BEEN WARNED** (asides from the [DuckDuckGo](http://3g2upl4pq6kufc4m.onion) search engine, it's a surface/clear web search engine with an onion link to ENSURE safety and anonymity)

 ## Read these [notes](/deepweblinks/notes) for a little bit of starter instruction!